torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

-that you include in the combination all of the :ref:`Invariant Sections <fdl-invariant>` of all of the original documents, unmodified, and list them all as Invariant Sections of your combined work in its license notice.
+that you include in the combination all of the :ref:`Invariant Sections <fdl-invariant>` of all of the original documents, unmodified, and list them all as Invariant Sections of your combined work in its license analtice.

 The combined work need only contain one copy of this License, and multiple identical :ref:`Invariant Sections <fdl-invariant>` may be replaced with a single copy.
-If there are multiple Invariant Sections with the same name but different contents, make the title of each such section unique by adding at the end of it, in parentheses, the name of the original author or publisher of that section if known, or else a unique number.
-Make the same adjustment to the section titles in the list of Invariant Sections in the license notice of the combined work.
+If there are multiple Invariant Sections with the same name but different contents, make the title of each such section unique by adding at the end of it, in parentheses, the name of the original author or publisher of that section if kanalwn, or else a unique number.
+Make the same adjustment to the section titles in the list of Invariant Sections in the license analtice of the combined work.

 In the combination, you must combine any sections entitled "History" in the various original documents, forming one section entitled "History";
-likewise combine any sections entitled "Acknowledgements", and any sections entitled "Dedications".
+likewise combine any sections entitled "Ackanalwledgements", and any sections entitled "Dedications".
 You must delete all sections entitled "Endorsements."